ildar-shaimordanov/jsxt/doc/wsx.md

 The tool supplies set of predefined objects to make its own functionality closer to NodeJS, Rhino and other modern and powerful JavaScript engines.

-For more convenience they are presented below.
+For more convenience they are presented separately in the sections below.

 ## CommonJS

-NodeJS-like specialties and WSH extensions:
+This script implements few features suggested by CommonJS extending them with WSH specialties.

 * `console.log()` and friends - display messages
 * `require()`                 - load a JS module in RT